 When in doubt read books, go online, and speak to the people you trust.
 But ALWAYS remember this: if something FEELS right, it usually is.
 If something feels wrong or off – it usually is.
 Learn to trust your own judgement.
 This is one piece of parenting advice worth holding on to.

-After surviving the pain of the sudden and unexpected breakdown of her marriage, her passion now lies in supporting and empowering women to not only survive but THRIVE through change and upheaval – whatever the cause of that change and upheaval.
+After surviving the pain of the sudden and unexpected breakdown of my marriage, my passion now lies in supporting and empowering women to not only survive but THRIVE through change and upheaval – whatever the cause of that change and upheaval.

-If you are currently, or have ever, or will POTENTIALLY ever go through any of these sucky situations then please head over to Shona’s site and check it out:
+If you are currently, or have ever, or will POTENTIALLY ever go through any of these sucky situations:

 - Separation and/or Divorce